elmahio/documentation/docs/sourcemaps.md

     at HTMLButtonElement.<anonymous> (https://foo.bar/bundles/sharedbundle.min.js:55:109467)
 ```

+To upload a source map to elmah.io you will need an API key with the *Source Maps* | *Write* permission enabled.
+We recommend creating a new API key with this permission enabled only.
+For more information about API keys and permissions, check out [How to configure API key permissions](https://docs.elmah.io/how-to-configure-api-key-permissions/).

+### Upload through the API

+Go to the [API](https://api.elmah.io/swagger/index.html) and insert your API key.
+The [upload source map](https://api.elmah.io/swagger/index.html#/SourceMaps/SourceMaps_CreateOrUpdate) endpoint accepts a couple of parameters that you will need to get right to make de-minification work.

 The stack trace contains references to two different bundled JavaScript files with each their `.map` file.
 Both source map files should be uploaded to the elmah.io API.

 For both bundled files, fill in the details as explained here: